Revolver Ocelot: Appearances

 Revolver Ocelot (リボルバー・オセロット, Riborubā Oserotto) is introduced in the video game Metal Gear Solid as a gunslinger-themed member of the FOXHOUND terrorists involved with the hostile revolt on Shadow Moses Island which housed Metal Gear REX, serving as the team's interrogation expert and their leader Liquid Snake's right-hand man.
 He challenges Solid Snake to a gunfight in the game's first boss-encounter, but their fight ends with Ocelot losing his right hand from an encounter with the Cyborg Ninja.
 Despite his loss, Ocelot later appears to torture Snake after Snake is captured.
 During Snake's torture, Ocelot reveals he was originally from the former Soviet Union and a former member of Spetsnaz, secretly wishing for Liquid's and Big Boss's dream world as well.
 Ocelot is the sole surviving member of FOXHOUND by the game's end.
-After the ending credits, it's revealed that he's in league with the U.S. President George Sears.
+After the ending credits, it is revealed that he is in league with the U.S. President George Sears.

 Revolver Ocelot, now known as Shalashaska (シャラシャーシカ, Sharashāshika), returns in the sequel Metal Gear Solid 2: Sons of Liberty.
 He gains a new, surgically attached right-arm that originally belonged to Liquid, resulting in a dormant personality which takes over Ocelot's mind whenever Solid Snake is nearby.
 During the game's introductory Tanker Chapter, he is seemingly under Sergei Gurlukovich's employ, but ends up betraying his old friend when Ocelot hijacks Metal Gear RAY, framing Snake and Otacon for the deed.
 During the game's main Plant Chapter, Ocelot then forms part of the terrorist group "Sons of Liberty" with Solidus Snake but ends up betraying the former President as well after revealing his true allegiance to the Patriots, a group that controls the United States.
 Shortly afterwards, Ocelot is taken over by Liquid and escapes from Snake, Solidus, and Raiden to kill the Patriots' leaders.

 A young version of the character, known as Major Ocelot (オセロット少佐, Oserotto Shōsa), is featured in the prequel Metal Gear Solid 3: Snake Eater (set four decades before the original Metal Gear Solid).
-He's a GRU Major under Colonel Volgin's command and the leader of his own "Ocelot Unit" within GRU.
+He is a GRU Major under Colonel Volgin's command and the leader of his own "Ocelot Unit" within GRU.
 His encounters with Naked Snake are why he acquires a preference for revolvers (due to a tendency to absorb the gun's recoil with his elbow being more suited to shooting revolvers).
 Throughout the game, Ocelot's constant challenges with Snake eventually turn into a friendly rivalry.
 He is revealed to be Adamska (アダムスカ, Adamusuka), The Boss's illegitimate child.
 After the deaths of Volgin and The Boss, Ocelot is revealed to be a triple agent, taking orders from the Philosophers and the KGB, while also receiving orders from the Director of Central Intelligence.
 He was supposed to intercept and assist Snake; a mission he failed when another agent of the Philosophers, EVA, got there first.